xieyt2000/image-search/readme.md

 python manage.py runserver 127.0.0.1:8000
 ```

-[path-to-image-folder] should be the absolute path of the `data/` folder in the project root directory
+- [path-to-image-folder] should be the absolute path of the `data/` folder in the project root directory
+- Download FastText [word vectors](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip) , decompress and save to `data/wiki-news-300d-1M.vec`